-There are fleet captains for all the larger classes of boats and handicap captains too – so whatever you sail there is a contact point - Fleet captains are contactable via the sailing secretary (firstname.lastname@example.org)
+There are fleet captains for all the larger classes of boats and handicap captains too – so whatever you sail there is a contact point - Fleet captains are contactable via the Club Office (firstname.lastname@example.org)

-The most popular boats raced at the club are: the Merlin Rocket, the RS Aero, the National Solo and the Lymington River Scow.
+The most popular boats raced at the club are: Merlin Rocket, RS Aero, National Solo and Lymington River Scow.